 Personalization creates 1:1 relationships that keep customers coming back: When you interact with customers in a personalized way, you’re building a one-on-one relationship, similar to the feeling of entering your favorite retail store to talk to an associate that’s helped you before.

-How to learn more about your customers to build personalization
+How to learn more about your customers to build personalized marketing strategy

 An A+ customer experience doesn’t happen overnight, but it’s possible for any brand that is data-driven!
 Businesses that have memorable customer experiences achieve it by finding ways to personalize every interaction a customer has with them.

 Personalization should occur at every stage of the buyer’s journey.
-From the moment a customer lands on your website to the messages you send to try and bring them back in the future, every experience has to be unique, targeted and personalized.
+From the moment a customer lands on your ecommerce site to the messages you send to try and bring them back in the future, every experience has to be unique, targeted, and personalized.
 This level of personalization starts with utilizing your customer data.
+Ecommerce personalization software is your best ally in this battle.

-In order to start humanizing the customer journey, you’ll need to start collecting data with every new opt-in and customer to gather behavioral data, demographic data, attitudinal data and more.
+In order to start humanizing the customer journey for your ecommerce business, you’ll need to start collecting data with every new opt-in and customer to gather behavioral data, demographic data, attitudinal data and more.
 Below we will list a few personalization tools and metrics you can use to ethically collect data about your customers.

 1. Engage customers with an ecommerce quiz